VariSingh/TaskManagementCRUD/README.md

 - Add logger
 - Add DataDog integration for log monitoring
 - Add New relic integration for log monitoring
+- Authentication and Authorization with jwt
-- Authentication and Authorization with Passport jwt
+- Authentication and Authorization with passport jwt

 #Done